 Have you ever considered management costs for a rental property?
 This point ties into the last one because it speaks directly to host management and the costs it might incur if the host is not able to manage their property directly.

-By hiring a property management company, or even a co-host, you’re giving yourself the freedom to explore other projects or just continue on with your normal working life.
-If, however, hosting is your full-time occupation, then management costs don’t really apply unless your property portfolio becomes too large to manage alone.
+By hiring a property management company, or even a co-host, you’re giving yourself the freedom to explore other projects or just continue with your normal working life.
+If, however, hosting is your full-time occupation, then management costs don’t apply unless your property portfolio becomes too large to manage alone.

 Think About Pricing Strategies

 By adopting different pricing strategies according to the season, you’re going to take your business success from the ground floor to the penthouse.
-Learning how to price according to the time of the year means you’re going to make your listing as attractive as possible to the booking public during that period, and without overstating this, that really is the meaning of success.
+Learning how to price according to the time of the year means you’re going to make your listing as attractive as possible to the booking public during that period, and without overstating this, that is the meaning of success.

 What Would We Recommend?